Apple takes on Google with own maps, better Siri

-SAN FRANCISCO (Reuters) - Apple Inc took the wraps off its own mobile mapping service and improved the search capabilities of its Siri voice assistant, taking the fight into Google Inc’s domain.
+SAN FRANCISCO (Reuters) - Apple Inc took the wraps off its own mobile mapping service and improved the search capabilities of its Siri electronic assistant technology, as it rolled out souped-up software and hardware on Monday to help it wage war on Google Inc.

 CEO Tim Cook, who took over from late co-founder Steve Jobs last August, spearheaded the unveiling of new services -- such as in-house mapping, beefed-up Siri software, address-bar search on its Safari browser -- to help keep at bay Google and its fast-growing Android mobile platform.

-Apple tweaked several features in its mobile operating system to try to enhance its ability to entice users to stay within its ecosystem.
+Apple tweaked a number of features in its mobile operating system to further its lead in enticing users to stay within its ecosystem.
 The upgrades marked a bolstering of Apple’s arsenal as it tries to keep its top-down applications and hardware environment ahead of competition from Android device makers such as Samsung Electronics and Motorola Mobility.

-But the highlight was the debut of Apple’s in-house mapping service after years of development, a direct challenge to the same Google service that is one of the most popular functions on both Android smartphones and the iPhone.
+The event’s key highlight was the debut of Apple’s new in-house mapping service that the company has been working on the past few years.

-Apple’s new mobile software -- the iOS6 -- will be available in the fall.
-It comes with a mapping system “built from the ground up,” said software chief Scott Forstall.
+Its new mobile operating software -- the iOS6 -- comes with the mapping system “built from the ground up,” said software chief Scott Forstall, sidelining the Google map service that the Internet giant has invested heavily in.

-It will be replacing Google Maps, until now a pre-loaded app on the iPhone and iPad, with its own in-house map service, delivering a big blow to Google, which gets about half its mobile map traffic from Apple mobile devices.
+Apple will be replacing Google Maps, a pre-loaded app so far on the iPhone and iPad, with its own in-house map service, delivering a big blow to Google, which gets about half its map traffic from Apple devices.

-The move signals how the friendship between the two tech giants -- former Google CEO Eric Schmidt once sat on Apple’s board -- has become a bitter rivalry shaping the evolution of the mobile industry.
-Late co-founder Jobs was famously quoted as saying he was willing to go “thermonuclear” on the search leader, after it decided to position Android against the iPhone.

-Now Apple will do its utmost to reduce its reliance on Google, said Colin Gillis, analyst with BGC Partners.
+The move signals that the friendship between Apple and Google -- whose former CEO once sat on Apple’s board -- is long over, and underscores Apple’s efforts to reduce its ties with Google, said Colin Gillis, analyst with BGC Partners.

 “What happens if one day Google decides to not provide Apple with maps,” said Gillis.
 “You can’t have that kind of dependency on a competitor.”